-If you are interested in building a manufacturing app that uses data from both humans and machines, Tulip could be a great fit for your production floor.
+If you are interested in building a frontline operations app that uses data from both humans and machines, Tulip could be a great fit for your production floor.

 For example, if you want your operator’s app to use dynamic logic based on whether a machine is running or not, Tulip can help.

 Or, if you just want to collect machine data alongside human data for later analysis, Tulip can also help.